plkpiotr/stock-exchange-frontend/README.md

 - `react-scripts start` to run frontend on localhost:3000

 To do:
-- Divide actions into files
-- Add possibility to `edit` note
 - Add `toasts` after: correct registration, adding/edit/remove item

 In the future: